johnedstone/raspberry-pico-adafruit-bme-sensor-blues-wireless/historical_archive/README.md

 after the USB Power is connected, the device waits 6 hours, charging the battery, before starting up the Pico.
 That is, using the shim is not a relevant indicator for "when" the power is restored, because time is spent recharging the battery, before restarting the Pico.
 Question: is the Adafruit RP2040 Feather a better indicator for when power is restored?

+#### To do for battery powering the Pico
+Need to rewire the Pico so that it is powered through the Notecarrier, and leveage the battery on the notecarrier.

 ### Blues Wireless Reference
 * [note-python: python library](https://github.com/blues/note-python)